 How Much Money Does It Take to Win an Election?
-(Infographic)
+(Infographic) When it comes to getting elected, currency counts as much as policy.

 Politicians will do whatever they can to earn your vote.
 They'll kiss babies, take meetings, debate and hit the late night talk shows.
 They'll also spend a lot of money, as the infographic created by NowSourcing for online advertising company El Toro shows.